 You know your car best.
 You drive it daily and know what it should look, sound and smell like.

-But when something goes wrong, like your check engine light comes on or you hear an unusual sound from underneath the hood, you might not be the best person to pinpoint the issue.
+But when something goes wrong, like your check engine light comes on or you hear an unusual sound from underneath the hood, you may find your car not familiar as it should be.

 That's where a car diagnostic test can come in handy.

 A car diagnostic test can determine if your vehicle has issues with its engine, exhaust, transmission, ignition coils, oil tank, throttle and more.

 Using your engine's computer system, the test — generally conducted by a mechanic — will simultaneously check each and every sensor and microchip in the vehicle to determine where the issue is.
 It will look for error codes, manufacturer notifications and more.